taishi-i/awesome-japanese-nlp-resources/README.md

  * [ja_text_bert](https://github.com/Kosuke-Szk/ja_text_bert) - 日本語WikipediaコーパスでBERTのPre-Trainedモデルを生成するためのリポジトリ
  * [bert-japanese-aozora](https://github.com/akirakubo/bert-japanese-aozora) - Japanese BERT trained on Aozora Bunko and Wikipedia, pre-tokenized by MeCab with UniDic & SudachiPy
  * [DistilBERT-base-jp](https://github.com/BandaiNamcoResearchInc/DistilBERT-base-jp) - A Japanese DistilBERT pretrained model, which was trained on Wikipedia.
+ * [bert](https://github.com/informatix-inc/bert) - This repository provides snippets to use RoBERTa pre-trained on Japanese corpus.
+Our dataset consists of Japanese Wikipedia and web-scrolled articles, 25GB in total.
+The released model is built based on that from HuggingFace.

 |Name|downloads/week|total downloads|stars|